 This will be based off their proficiency through this range of motion.
 Typically athletes can handle over their 1RM on board presses, but that is not always the case.
 Typically on a 1 board I will program based off their 1RM, but for a 2 board I will start to assume a slight increase up to 7.5% over their comp bench press 1 RM.

 90.0 – 95.0%

-I don’t have a good reason why, but some people are just really good at this, and some people are really bad.
+Depending on your positioning off the floor, some people are just really good at this, and some people are really bad.
 Find which one you are, then program the percentage range based off that.

 Pause just below the knees

 Typically a bit easier than pausing just off the floor, so there is less deviation here between athletes.

 This is for conventional deadlifters.
 I have never programmed deficit for sumo pullers, nor really would recommend it, so I do not know a % of 1RM for that.

 97.5 – 107.5%

 If you conventional deadlift, this will be pretty similar to your comp deadlift strength, as 2 inches doesn’t drastically change the movement.
 Sumo deadlift though you will definitely see a boost, which is the reason for up to 105%.
 Short arm lifters have the most to gain from those 2 inches, so they possibly could program over their 1RM comp deadlift.

 An athlete should be able to rack pull more than they can comp deadlift, but that range is based off of what these are programmed for.
 I typically do not program these for lock out work, but rather added posterior chain volume, so I usually keep the % of 1RM fairly close to their comp deadlift.
 This may also change if you are doing these conventional when you typically pull sumo.